-He was educated in the local township schools, before earning a teaching certificate when he was about 16 years old.
-He taught school and saved the necessary funds to pursue the study of medicine at the University of Michigan.
+Dr. Van Velsor was educated in the local township schools, before earning a teaching certificate when he was about 16 years old.
+He taught school and saved the necessary funds to pursue the study of medicine at the University of Michigan from 1859 until 1861.
 In 1862 he graduated M.D. from Victoria College in Toronto.
 Dr. Van Velsor joined the College of Physicians and Surgeons on the 13th of June, 1866.

-Dr. Van Velsor was elected Deputy Reeve of Harwich Township in 1868 and he served in this capacity until 1871, when he was elected as the Reeve.
+Dr. Van Velsor was elected Deputy Reeve of Harwich Township (Chatham-Kent) in 1868 and he served in this capacity until 1871, when he was elected as the Reeve.
 He held the office of Reeve from 1871 until 1874.
-While serving as the Reeve rom 1873 – 1874 he also held the position of Warden of Kent County.
-During this period of time, Blenheim, was incorporated as a town.
+While serving as the Reeve from 1873 – 1874 he also held the position of Warden of Kent County.
+During this period of time, Blenheim was incorporated as a town.
 Dr. Van Velsor supported the Liberal Party and he was appointed as a Kent County Coroner.

-Throughout his political life, Dr. Van Velsor continued to look after his patients and mentored many young doctors.
-He died on April 13th, 1889 and he was buried at Evergreen Cemetery in Blenheim.
+Dr. Van Velsor died in Blenheim on the 13th of April, 1889.
+He was buried at Evergreen Cemetery in Blenheim.
 Mrs. Mary Ellen Van Velsor died in Los Angeles, California on the 1st of January, 1914 and she was also buried at Blenheim.

-**Dr. Edwin Raymond Van Velsor was born in 1862.
+**Dr. Van Velsor’s son Dr. Edwin Raymond Van Velsor was born in 1862.
 He died on the 4th of June, 1905 at the age of 42.
 At the time of his death he was married and residing at 76 Marlborough Street in Blenheim, Ontario.

-***Dr. Daniel James Van Velsor Jr. was born in 1866 and he died in Pennsylvania in 1929.
+***Dr. Van Velsor’s son Dr. Daniel James Van Velsor Jr. was born in 1866 and he died in Pennsylvania in 1929.
 He was buried at Evergreen Cemetery in Blenheim.